-After the build has finished successfully, you will immediately have artifacts available for download which you will also receive on the email that was configured for the app repository.
+After the build has finished successfully, you will immediately have artifacts available for download.
+You will also receive the artifacts on the email that was used for the app repository.

 Multiple projects in one repository

-Codemagic supports monorepos and is able to detect multiple Flutter projects in a repository provided that each project has its
+Codemagic supports monorepos and is able to detect multiple Flutter projects in a repository or projects not in the repository root provided that each project has its

-You can then continue to customize how you want Codemagic to build, test and publish your project using either the GUI or
+After the initial setup, you can continue to customize how you want Codemagic to build, test and publish your project using either the GUI or

 codemagic.yaml.
 Note that you can also add custom build steps in the GUI by expanding sections before or after the default build steps visible in App settings.